 - 60 g coconut butter (without coconut taste)

 - Decoration: chocolate or berries

 - Beat egg yolks with honey until pale yellow and quite firm.
 Add vanilla extract.
 Place the egg yolk mixture over hot water (not-quite-simmering water) and continue beating for 3-4 minutes (the mixture should be quite hot).
 Then beat over cold water for 3-4 minutes.*

 - Melt the chocolate with coffee in a water bath.
 Remove from the heat and add coconut butter (a little at a time).
 Continue beating until smooth.
 Add the chocolate mixture to the egg yolk mixture.

 - Beat the egg whites and salt until it´s foamy.
 Add 1 tsp of honey and beat until soft peaks are formed.

-- Stir ¼ of the egg whites to the egg yolks and chocolate mixture.
-Fold the rest of the egg whites to the mixture.
+- Stir ¼ of the egg whites into the egg yolks and chocolate mixture.
+Fold the rest of the egg whites into the mixture.

-- Put the mixture to the serving classes and refrigerate at least 2 hours or overnight.
+- Put the mixture to the serving glasses and refrigerate at least 2 hours or overnight.

 - Decorate with chocolate or berries and serve.